 Have they got access to suitable transport?
 Is the location suitable for the participants to move around without difficulty?
 Are the changing facilities adequate?
 What to wear?
 Is wetsuit suitable?
-A lot of difficult to get into, they can circulation and cause pressure aids with a zip up can often on than the overhead ones. with a neck collar can give to some people.
-Boats should for their participants?
-Where canoes can be used.
-In all exit during capsize is an consideration.
-Do any have medication at hand
+A lot of people find them difficult to get into, they can also cut off circulation and cause pressure sores.
+Buoyancy aids with a zip up can often be easier to get on than the overhead ones.
+Buoyancy aids with a neck collar can give greater support to some people.
+Boats should be stable enough for their participants?
+Where necessary double canoes can be used.
+In all cases ease of exit during capsize is an important consideration.
+Do any students need to have medication at hand during the trip?